Cool Davis was formally launched in October 2010, but its roots had already taken hold nearly five years earlier.

 The only way that Davis would reach its targets would be with the help of all its citizens.

 In 2008, the City of Davis established the Davis Climate Action Team, made up of city staff and local citizens to assist in the development of a greenhouse gas reduction plan for the City of Davis and the community as a whole.
 Once the plan was completed, it was turned over to City staff to develop ways to implement the Committee’s recommendations.

 In March of 2010, by unanimous vote, the Davis City Council voted to work towards total carbon neutrality by 2050.
 On June 1, 2010, the City of Davis approved the Davis Climate Action and Adaptation Plan designed to achieve greenhouse gas emission reduction targets, conserve natural resources, protect the environment, address global warming, and reduce the carbon footprint of Davis.

-In order to help implement the Davis Climate Action and Adaptation Plan, the City of Davis initiated the formation of the Cool Davis Initiative.
-The mission of the Cool Davis Initiative – created by a network of residents, businesses, the City of Davis, and local groups – is to inspire our community to reduce greenhouse gas emissions, adapt to a changing climate, and improve the quality of life for all.
-The group decided that “having fun” was also important to their work.
+In order to help implement the Davis Climate Action and Adaptation Plan, the City of Davis initiated the formation of the Cool Davis along with a network of residents, businesses, and local groups.

 The weekend of October 9-10, 2010 Cool Davis publicly launched.
 In solidarity with 10-10-10 climate actions worldwide (www.350.org), the Cool Davis Climate Action Work Day on Saturday, October 9, emphasized caring for our environment, eco-justice, and climate mitigation, and included projects sponsored by the Sierra Club, Putah Creek Council, and other groups.
 About 150 citizens participated in the Work Day.